 Under new ownership - what will ShoreTel Partner Support look like in 2019, in 2020, and beyond?
 In the wake of Mitel's acquisition of ShoreTel, the support channels have certainly shifted.
 But have they shifted for the better?
 This article will uncover why this shift has occurred, where we are headed as a ShoreTel (now Mitel) community, and what to focus on when evaluating who to partner with for ShoreTel Support.

 In January 2017 ShoreTel announced End-of-Sale (EoS) and End-of-Life (EoL) for various hardware and software.
 The highlights from the announcements were the EoL for all “Full Width” appliances, the EoL for the 14.2 software, and the EoS of the “Half Width” appliances.
 These were to happen on 12/31/18, 6/30/18 and 6/30/18 respectively.
 In the middle of these dates, Mitel acquired ShoreTel.
-In April of 2018 Mitel issued a revised EoS/EoL schedule:
+In May of 2019 Mitel issued a new revised EoS/EoL schedule:

 In January of 2017 ShoreTel made several EoS (End of Sale) and EoL (End of Life) announcements.
 The announcements were for multiple hardware and software products.
 The hardware products coming to EoL have been in EoS for more than 6 years.
 ShoreTel’s track record of asking their clients to upgrade hardware has been incredible.
 The last EoL product from ShoreTel occurred more than 10 years ago, with ShoreTel’s original “Blue Appliances.”
 Because most clients have never gone through this with ShoreTel, there is still a lot of confusion about exactly what this means and how to address it properly.
 The easiest way to begin dissecting this is to refer to this chart provided by ShoreTel: